 Free Time and Weekend Exploration

-Most Arabic students have two full days off per week (Friday and another day – usually Saturday) and you are welcome to spend them how you choose.
+Most Arabic students have two full days off per week (Friday and another day – usually Saturday), and you are welcome to spend them however you choose.
 On the other hand, students who choose the non-intensive course option will have four days off per week.
 Many of our students arrange to visit other cities with their fellow students or our international volunteers on their days off.

-This includes, but is not limited to Palestinian cities such as Bethlehem, Jerusalem, Ramallah, Jericho (and the Dead Sea) Nablus, Tel Aviv, Jaffa, Haifa, and many more.
+This includes, but is not limited to, Palestinian cities such as Bethlehem, Jerusalem, Ramallah, Jericho (and the Dead Sea), Nablus, Tel Aviv, Jaffa, Haifa, and many more.
 Traveling around Palestine is easy and affordable.
-It might be surprising for you how fast your schedule will fill up and how quickly your time will fly by!
+You might be surprised how quickly your schedule fills up, and your time passes!

 Safety Of Our International Students In Palestine

-The region of Palestine has not been stable for the last few decades, there is always unrest and war, sometimes it becomes more volatile and at other times it’s calmer.
-Nonetheless, each year millions of tourists visit Palestine and the West Bank including Hebron, Ramallah, Bethlehem, Jenin, Tulkarem, Nablus, and many other cities without any safety issues.
-Palestinians in general are welcoming and hospitable people.
+The region of Palestine has not been stable for the last few decades.
+There is always unrest and war, sometimes more volatile and at other times calmer.
+Nonetheless, millions of tourists visit Palestine and the West Bank each year, including Hebron, Ramallah, Bethlehem, Jenin, Tulkarem, Nablus, and many other cities, without any safety issues.
+Palestinians, in general, are welcoming and hospitable people.
 They recognize that the politics of a country and its people may differ.

-Since its formation in 2011, Engage in the West Bank has welcomed over 1000 international visitors.
-These visitors lived and worked or studied in Hebron for a few weeks or months.
-Overall they did not face any threat nor were they unsafe in Hebron or the West Bank.
+Since its formation in 2011, Engage in the West Bank has welcomed over 1,000 international visitors.
+These visitors lived, worked, or studied in Hebron for a few weeks or months.
+Overall, they faced no threat or were unsafe in Hebron or the West Bank.

-Moreover, Engage in the West Bank is in an area of Hebron which is under the Palestinian authority and in the heart of the city.
-Our Palestinian host families and the male dorms are located near Engage in the West Bank too.
+Moreover, Engage in the West Bank is in an area of Hebron under Palestinian authority and in the heart of the city.
+Our Palestinian host families and the male dorms are also located near Engage in the West Bank.

 How Do I Get a Visa to Visit Palestine?

-• Most of our international participants get a tourist visa for three months when they fly to Israeli airports or cross from Jordan to the West Bank.
+• Most of our international participants get a three-month tourist visa when they fly to Israeli airports or cross from Jordan to the West Bank.

 Traveling to and From Hebron, West Bank